impagina/htdocs-grav-pages/README.md

 Pages to be done:

+- Add anchors for each platform and version
 - Create a plugin for showing markdown documentations from github
   - https://github.com/OleVik/grav-plugin-bibliography
 - From the top navigation: